SUDER: Self-Improving Unified Large Multimodal Models for Understanding and Generation with Dual Self-Rewards: Experiments

-We test the intermediate checkpoints to investigate the evolution of the capabilities of the model during training.
+We test the intermediate checkpoints to investigate the evolution of the capabilities of the model during training of Janus-Pro-7B.
 We conduct this experiment on T2I-CompBench and LLaVABench.
 The results are shown in \Cref{fig:curve} and \Cref{fig:curve-lavabench}.

 We can observe that the generation capability improves steadily over the training process, while the understanding capability improves at the beginning and stabilizes earlier.
-This indicates that the understanding of the baseline model is already strong and thus is easy to converage, while the generation capability can be improved further.
+This indicates that the understanding of the baseline model is already strong and thus is easy to converge, while the generation capability can be improved further.